itmd-web-rtc/quarantine-ludo/README.md

 The first person to move all 4 pieces into the home triangle wins.

 ### Our Future plans are:

-# 1. Allow user to set the microphone and video permissions before joining call.
+- Allow user to set the microphone and video permissions before joining call.
-# 2. Allow users to download the chat transcript.
+- Allow users to download the chat transcript.
+- mplement 4 player ludo game logic.